 Another example of our creations.
 Clear and light theme, airy textures, gentle colors – everything directs you to calm down and concentrate on the calendar, which is exactly what you need when planning your deadlines.

-A combination of pictures and illustration can also be a great approach sometimes.
-Here is a way of doing it on a simple white background with very little elements that can distract the attention from the main character, who is the owner of the site.
+A combination of pictures and illustrations can also be a great approach sometimes.
+Here is a way of doing it on a simple white background with very little elements that can distract the attention of the main character, who is the owner of the site.
 We bet there were many potential customers and employers downloading this resume.